raystack/siren/docs/docs/tour/alerting_rules_and_subscription/5subscribing_alert_notifications.md

 resource_name: some-resource
 ```

-Later we will try to simulate triggering alert by calling Cortex Alertmanager `POST /alerts` API directly.
-The way Cortex Ruler monitor a specific metric and trigger an alert to Cortex Alertmanager are out of this `tour` scope.

-We want to subscribe all notifications owned by `odpf` team and has severity `WARNING` regardless the service name related with the alerts and route the notification to `file` with receiver id `1` and `2`.
-Currently there is no CLI to create a subscription (this would need to be added in the future) so we could call Siren HTTP API direclty to create one.
+We want to subscribe all notifications owned by `odpf` team and has severity `WARNING` regardless the service name and route the notification to `file` with receiver id `2` (the one that we created in the [previous](./3registering_receivers.md) part).

-Prepare a subscription detail:
+Prepare a subscription detail and create a new subscription with Siren CLI.
 ```bash
 cat <<EOT >> cpu_subs.yaml
 urn: subscribe-cpu-odpf-warning